sunyumail93/scRNA_ReproducibilityStudy/README.md

 Use [SRA Toolkit](https://ncbi.github.io/sra-tools/) to download fastq files, with **--split-files** to separate index (I1), barcode file (R1), and sequences (R2): _1, _2, _3:

-The R1 file contains 16bp barcode + 10bp UMI sequences.
-The R2 file contains single-end RNAseq read for each barcode+UNI.

 ```
 #Download